robmarkcole/fire-detection-from-images/README.md

 There are a couple of significant challenges:
 * Gathering or locating a comprehensive, representative and balanced training dataset.
 The dataset should cover small/large/indoor/outdoor fires, at different viewpoints, for different camera manufacturers and settings, and under different lighting conditions.
+* Since fires are so bright then can often wash out images and cause other optical disturbances
 * Since we expect the model will have limitations, how do we make the model results interpretable?

+Ideas:
+* Preprocessing images, e.g. to remove background or apply filters
+* Classifying short sequences of video, since the movement of fire is quite characteristic
+* Simulated data, identify any software which can generate realistic fires and add to existing datasets
+* Augmentations to simulate effect of different cameras and exposure settings

 ## Tooling and approach
 * Frames will be fed through a fire/normal classifier.
 On positive detection of fire frames are fed to an object detection model to determine the size/severity of the fire.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.